 Best Travel Laptops Under $1500

-Here are the top picks for the best laptops for travelers.
+Here are the top picks for the best laptops for travel and work.
 All of the most important features are listed to help guide you with your choice based on your needs.
 Whether you’re searching for a full-time travel laptop or one that can meet all of your professional needs, there should be a great choice for you on this list.

 MacBook Air (M1)